Hyatt Regency Yogyakarta Hotel Review: Tradition with Modern Twist

 The hotel is built like a stepped pyramid, which secures excellent views from each of the 269 rooms and their exposure to natural light.
 It probably doesn’t ignore the idea of specific energy in this geometric shape, which some researchers connect with relaxing states of mind, and therefore recommend it for sleeping and meditation.
 I can’t connect my satisfaction to the hotel architecture or merely plush beds, but I certainly did sleep like a baby.

 The room has great window glass surfaces.
 With palm trees reaching up to the seventh floor, the greenery of the surroundings might motivate you never to turn the TV on!
-With the solidly-stocked minibar, one can enjoy a drink on the private terrace, with a parasol-protected seating area.
+With the solidly stocked minibar, one can enjoy a drink on the private terrace, with a parasol-protected seating area.

 Hyatt Regency Yogyakarta does feel like a temple – a temple of proper rest

 Some bathroom furniture could use modernization and refurbishment, but Hyatt saves itself with its convenience collection.
-If you forgot to bring any product that would make your stay comfortable, this luxury resort would provide it for you, and you are free to keep it!
+If you forgot to bring any product that would make your stay comfortable, this luxury resort will provide it for you, and you are free to keep it!
 The items range from deodorant and baby shampoo, via hairbrush and hairspray, to hand lotion or mouthwash!
-You can also borrow things such as curling or flat iron, dehumidifier, lighted make-up mirror, steamer, yoga mat, or free weight set!
+You can also borrow things such as a curling or flat iron, dehumidifier, lighted make-up mirror, steamer, yoga mat, or free weight set!

 Views from the exterior lobby of Hyatt Regency Yogyakarta hotel in Jogjakarta, Indonesia, with tropical greenery, and pools, photo by Ivan Kralj